Laszek/MoGo/README.md

 # MoGo
-Website created with PSD file
+Website created with PSD file using HTML5, JS, CSS and SASS